Volcanism of Canada: British Columbia plume and rift complexes

 The Explorer Ridge, an underwater mountain range lying 160 km west of Vancouver Island on the Coast of British Columbia, consists of a north-south trending rift zone.
 It contains one major segment known as the Southern Explorer Ridge, along with other smaller segments, such as the Northern Explorer Ridge.
 With a depth of 1800 m, the Southern Explorer Ridge is relatively shallow in comparison with most other rift zones of the northeast Pacific Ocean, indicating there has been considerable volcanic activity along this part of the Explorer Ridge in the past 100,000 years.
 Magic Mountain, a large hydrothermal vent area on the Southern Explorer Ridge, is a scene of this volcanic activity.
 Unlike most hydrothermal systems found in the Pacific Ocean, the Magic Mountain site is situated outside the primary rift zone.
 The source for the hydrothermal fluid that fuels Magic Mountain probably rises along fracture systems associated with a recent episode of rifting that, in turn, followed a massive outpouring of lava.
 In contrast, the Northern Explorer Ridge has evolved into a complex compound structure consisting of several rift basins bounded by half-graben and arcuate shaped faults with a superimposed pattern of rhombohedral grabens and horsts.

 This vigorously venting black smoker of the Main Endeavor hydrothermal field, called Sully, emits jets of particle-laden fluids that create the black smoke.

 The Endeavor Segment, an active rift zone of the larger Juan de Fuca Ridge on the British Columbia Coast, contains a group of active black smokers called the Endeavor Hydrothermal Vents, located 250 km southwest of Vancouver Island.
 This group of hydrothermal vents lies 2250 m below sea level and consists of five hydrothermal fields, known as Sasquatch, Saily Dawg, High Rise, Mothra, and Main Endeavor.
 Like typical hydrothermal vents, the Endeavor Hydrothermal Vents form when cold seawater seeps into cracks and crevices in the Endeavor Segment where it becomes heated by magma that lies beneath the seafloor.
 As the water is heated, it rises and seeks a path back out into the Pacific Ocean through openings in the Endeavor Segment, forming hydrothermal vents.
 These hydrothermal vents release fluids with temperatures of over 300 °C and have been a focus of research by Canadian and international scientists.
-The manned United States Navy deep-ocean research submersible DSV Alvin and the remotely operated underwater vehicle Jason have done work at the Endeavor Hydrothermal Vents.
+The crewed United States Navy deep-ocean research submersible DSV Alvin and the remotely operated underwater vehicle Jason have done work at the Endeavor Hydrothermal Vents.
 Joint Canada-United States studies have made use of the Canadian Remotely Operated Platform for Ocean Sciences.
 Fisheries and Oceans Canada has conducted extensive acoustic and mooredinstrument programs at the Endeavor Hydrothermal Vents since 1985.